denisecase/44-517-bigdata-syllabus/README.md

 - Removing jQuery to increase performance
 - Moving to JavaScript modules
-- Shared custom elements using only JavaScript (components use general page styling)
+- Shared custom elements built with JavaScript
-- Shared web components encapsulate their own styles (not currrently used)
+- Possible: Moving to shared web components, which encapsulate their own styling (not currrently needed)

 ## See also